nephlm/book/README.md

 I generally use (tiddlywiki)[https://tiddlywiki.com] for my world bible and the rest of these files are two structured for my needs.

+## config.yaml

+The novel many have a `config.yaml` in the root of the novel.
+Right now the only supported option in the file is:

+* `tiddlywiki`: If this is set to a tiddlyspot or similar url that will serve a tiddlywiki file, then when session is running it will download and extract the tiddlers every 10 minutes.
+The tiddlers are stored under in `world/tiddlers.json`

 ## Subcommands

 The main command is `book` and like with git there is a required subcommand.
 Path is a required argument to all subcommands.
-With the exception of some permutations of `new` this is alwasy the folder containing the `MANUSKRIPT` file.
+With the exception of some permutations of `new` this is always the folder containing the `MANUSKRIPT` file.

 ### New

 Create a new novel, folder or scene.

 A new novel is created if there is no parent directory containing `MANUSKRIPT`.
 ```